ilhardika/dibimbing-blog/README.md

 - Modular Tailwind CSS classes
 - Avoided inline styling

-## How to Run
+# How To Run

-- Clone the repository
+1. Clone this repository
-- Install dependencies
+2. Run `npm install` in terminal for install
+3. Run `npm run dev` in terminal for running project
+4. Install VS CODE Extension Live Server
-- Run with live server
+5. Right click on index.html then open with live server

 ## Learning Outcomes